fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 Increased security may be desirable for specific use cases, such as a customer-care situation requiring the customer to send sensitive information in the image or video form.
 This is where the Messages API [Secure Inbound Media](https://developer.vonage.com/en/messages/concepts/secure-inbound-media) feature can help!

-To enable the feature, in the Vonage Dashboard edit the Application where you set the Inbound URL for the webhook, and toggle the Enhanced Inbound Media Security switch to the ‘on’ position.
+To enable the feature, in the Vonage Dashboard, edit the Application where you set the Inbound URL for the webhook, and toggle the Enhanced Inbound Media Security switch to the ‘on’ position.

 ![Vonage Dashboard Messages Application Enhanced Inbound Media Toggle](/content/blog/secure-your-inbound-media-files-with-the-vonage-messages-api/enhanced-inbound-media-toggle.png "Vonage Dashboard Messages Application Enhanced Inbound Media Toggle")